What Is HIPAA-Compliant Video Conferencing?

 Can I use FaceTime or WhatsApp for telehealth?

-Does encryption alone make video conferencing HIPAA compliant?
+Does encryption make video conferencing HIPAA compliant?